vseryakov/alpinejs-app/README.md

 ## Directive: `x-render`

 Binds to click events to display components.
-Can set components via a syntax supporting names, paths, or URLs with parameters through `parsePath`.
+Can render components via a syntax supporting names, paths, or URLs with parameters through `parsePath`.
 Nothing happens in case the expression is empty.
 Event's default action is cancelled automatically.

+If the expression is URL like, i.e. `https://` or `/path` or `file.html` it will be retrieved from the server.

 All query parameters will be stored in the component's `params` object.